Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-1/README.md

     });
     ```

 1. Load the application in the browser.
-Look at the log when you go to http://localhost:3000 and for each link/route you activate - you should see teh time in the terminal console.
+Look at the log when you go to http://localhost:3000 and for each link/route you activate - you should see the time in the terminal console.